Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 Am I even comfortable with the data/permissions the app requires I provide it?

-That new cool flashlight app you just downloaded for free has access to your GPS, wifi, camera, microphone and records what you’re doing on all your other applications.
+That new cool flashlight app you just downloaded for free has access to your GPS, WiFi, camera, microphone and records what you’re doing on all your other applications.
 Did you even know it has this access?
 Are you comfortable with the company that created the app accessing and selling your data?

 If you’re like the vast majority of other technology users, you likely have never read a “Terms and Conditions” or “Acceptable Use Policy” that nearly every website and app you install has available.
 If you did, and could understand what you were reading, you likely would start to seriously question if you should even use the website or app at all.